redfive09/hexarcade/EDITOR.md

 <br />

 <h3>What to do in a new scene for creating a simple map?</h3>
-1. Add the prefab "MapGenerator" (Folder "4_Map")
+1. Add the prefab "MapGenerator" (Folder "4_Map")<br />
-2. Click on it and choose one of the buttons "Generate Platform" (or "Generate Tile")
+2. Click on it and choose one of the buttons "Generate Platform" (or "Generate Tile")<br />
-3. Choose one of the tiles and make it to a starting tile (by entering a positive number)
+3. Choose one of the tiles and make it to a starting tile (by entering a positive number)<br />
-4. For a winning condition, you need to make another tile to a winning Tile.
+4. For a winning condition, you need to make another tile to a winning Tile. <br />

 That's already enough for having a simple game with the minimum requirements met.
 <br />